mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 	return
 ```

 If the `curNode`'s left child is greater than the `prevNode` value then we can assign `curNode.left` to `prevNode.right`. `prevNode.right = curNode.left`, I know this can be confusing, but if the node to remove's left node has a greater value than the `prevNode`'s value then we can know for sure that `curNode` is currently the right child of `prevNode`.
 With this in place `curNode` will be garbage collected.
-We can safely exit the function
+We can safely exit the function.

 If `if(curNode.left.value > prevNode.value)` evaluated to false then we know that `curNode` was `prevNode`'s left child and can simply move the tree "up" one node. `prevNode.left = curNode.left`.
 This removes all references to `curNode` and our work is complete.
 We can safely exit the function.